SliskiPlumek/webper/README.md

 Webper is a versatile image processing tool designed to help you optimize and convert images efficiently for web usage.
 With Webper, you can resize, compress, and convert images to .webp format, ensuring optimal performance and visual quality for your web projects.

 ## Mentions
-"Webper utilizes the [Sharp](https://www.npmjs.com/package/sharp) library, an API designed for image conversion and resizing.
+Webper utilizes the [Sharp](https://www.npmjs.com/package/sharp) library, an API designed for image conversion and resizing.
 Webper serves as a graphical user interface (GUI) for utilizing the functionality provided by the Sharp library.
-It simplifies the process of converting and resizing images, making it accessible to users without requiring them to interact directly with the library's API."
+It simplifies the process of converting and resizing images, making it accessible to users without requiring them to interact directly with the library's API.

 ## Technologies used
 ![Static Badge](https://img.shields.io/badge/Electron-9feaf9?style=for-the-badge&logo=electron&logoColor=9feaf9&labelColor=black&link=https%3A%2F%2Fwww.electronjs.org)